 Steps data and analytics leaders can take to mitigate the business impact of COVID-19:

 - Integrate current organizational data with external resources such as WHO and CDC for a comprehensive view of COVID-19

 - Promote the effective use of data to guide business practices and improve the well-being of your organization and employees

 - Identify business scenarios and the data needed to monitor and manage the impact on areas of business (e.g. supply chain, production, finance, HR, IT)

 - Consider how data and analytics platforms can facilitate staff communications for a more informed workforce

 - Develop core KPIs and design organizational impact dashboards to enable business impact measuring and tracking

 What is Business Continuity Planning?

-Business continuity planning is not just about ensuring that your data backups are in place though that is part of the process.
+Business continuity planning (BCP) is not just about ensuring that your data backups are in place though that is part of the process.
 It involves maintaining or quickly resuming operations in every phase of the business.
 Ideally, a business should be able to avoid downtime while dealing with the disaster.

 Disaster Recovery Planning